Robots, AI, and Culture

 Ben Nickl, Justine Humphry, and Chris Chesher (University of Sydney)

-Supported by: Toshiba International Foundation (TIFO); Department of Media, Communications, Creative Arts, Language and Literature, Macquarie University; and Department of Media and Communications, University of Sydney
+Supported by: Toshiba International Foundation (TIFO); Department of Media, Communications, Creative Arts, Language and Literature, Macquarie University; and Media and Communications at the University of Sydney

 *This symposium is associated with the 29th Annual Conference of the Australasian Humour Studies Network.